Genusbiz/docs/users/navigate-view-modify-and-control/working-in-tables/advanced/view-history.md

 ## Event Types

-The format and contents of the details for an event vary depending on the <span style="FONT-STYLE: italic">event type.
+The format and contents of the details for an event vary depending on the _event type_.

-**Executed**
+### Executed

 A detailed execution log containing the start time, end time and status for the execution.
 The amount of information traced for each execution can be specified in the history setup for the object.
 Available for Tasks, Agents and Web Services.
 For more information, see:****